KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 		}
 	]

-In this example we have two Context Elements with the following attributes:
+In the above example we have two Context Elements with the following attributes:

 * atTime
 * downstreamActivePower